opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

         * Ensures appropriate communication with other institutions’ Security Offices if needed.
     * Authorities:
         * Declares a security incident, when deemed necessary, and names an Incident Response Lead for that incident.

 * **OSG Security Team** (Shah, Stanfield, Drake, Crenshaw (IU), Teheran (FNL)):
     * Responsibilities:
         * Help as requested by the IR Lead during an incident.
         * Perform post-mortem analysis of incident in conjunction with the IR team and other relevant parties.
         * Maintain readiness for incidents.
         * Own the follow-through on issues discovered during incidents and security exercises.

+[^1]: For statements such as this, there is an implied “and backups” for the role under discussion, hence the chain of authority is ISO, backup ISO, IR Lead.
+[^2]: The OSG Service Owner owns this responsibility since they are physically located at a different institution where the ISO is not.

 ## 4 Incident Response Stages